 Section 1.
 Definition.
 Formal disciplinary actions for violations of rules or regulations shall include only the following: written reprimand, suspension or similar loss in pay imposed for sustained misconduct, demotion or dismissal.
 Disciplinary action is usually progressive in nature but may be imposed at any level if supported by just cause and based upon the seriousness of the offense and the particular circumstances of the employee.
+For sworn law enforcement employees, all disciplinary actions imposed are subject to the just cause standards governed by ORS 243.808 through 243.812 and applicable law.
 It is recognized by the parties that each situation calling for possible disciplinary action is unique to its particular circumstances and that appropriate disciplinary action will be considered in the context of such circumstances.